alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 In simpler terms, statically-typed variables felt like a step back into a bulkier language such as C++ or Java, which aren't as flexible as JavaScript.

-Although it's true that TypeScript slows development time compared with vanilla JS, the types of questions it forces one to answer about an implementation ends up making the solution stronger overall.
+Although it's true that TypeScript slows development time compared with vanilla JS, the types of questions it forces the developer to answer about an implementation ends up making the solution stronger overall.
 What will the data look like for this abstraction?
 What are its default values?
 What are the expectations when mutating it?
 All are concerns considered earlier in a TypeScript-based project.

 Adopting TypeScript also offers many tangible benefits.
 Among them include: